-China, Europe, North America, Japan, India and South Korea represent the largest automotive production markets in the world, accounting for approximately 90% of vehicles produced globally.
-China's approximate 32% share of global production led all markets in 2021.
+China, Europe, North America, Japan, India and South Korea represent the largest automotive production markets in the world, accounting for approximately 88% of vehicles produced globally.
+China's approximate 32% share of global production led all markets in 2022, followed by the United States and Japan, with 12% and 9% shares, respectively.
 The local demand for vehicles in China, India and certain markets outside of North America and Western Europe has increased over time.
 This increasing local demand has helped boost the local automotive industry in these countries and attracted investments in manufacturing from North American, European and Asian-based automobile manufacturers, through stand-alone investments and/or joint ventures with local partners.
-In the case of China, the increasing migration of component system and vehicle design, development and engineering, especially for battery Electric Vehicles ("EVs"), is expected to further benefit the automotive industry in that market.
+In the case of China, the increasing migration of component system and vehicle design, development and engineering, especially for battery electric vehicles ("BEVs"), is expected to further benefit the automotive industry in that market.